1Q50.90 Maxwell's Top

 - While holding the base, quickly pull the string free.
 The top will spin and roll around the spiral.

 - PIRA 1Q50.90

 - Laithwaite mentions the top on page 59 of "The Engineer Through the Looking Glass".
 He describes the top as "a nineteenth century toy that has been almost completely forgotten", but does not call it a "Maxwell's top".

 - According to an old Lee Valley Tools catalogue (no longer available), this top was designed by Maxwell to show that "a gyroscope will always react 90 degrees to an applied force."

 - Don't attempt this at home!

-- Purchased from Lee Valley Tools
+- Original construction: purchased from Lee Valley Tools.

 If you have any questions about the demos or notes you would like to add to this page, contact Ricky Chu at ricky_chu AT sfu DOT ca.